JohnPKosh/Puppies/README.md

 **Instructor Interview Assessment Project** (Tech Elevator)

+## Purpose

+>_provide a solution that you feel would be suitable to teach junior developers while demonstrating what you consider to be the best practice._

+Throughout the project additional attention has been payed to apply appropriate commenting, minimal logging, basic error handling, TODOs and other general practices surrounding modern application development.
+The ASP.Net MVC project encapsulates the minimum viable product with a few callout comments meant for talking points and discussion.

+The entire project was built by hand (initially using the `dotnet` command line tool) based on the bitbucket repository.
+Not all standard industy patterns and practices have been applied however there is a fair amount of quality code delivered in the project that could be beneficial as instructional material.
+All SCM local repository management was also conducted with the `git` command line tool.

+---

-_Demonstration project direction taken from the original [bitbucket repository](https://bitbucket.org/te-curriculum/instructor-candidate-assessment/src/master/)._
+_Demonstration project requirements and direction were taken from the original [bitbucket repository](https://bitbucket.org/te-curriculum/instructor-candidate-assessment/src/master/)._

 The repository structure has been modified to accomodate a more general larger project structure capable of working with multiple demonstration solutions as well as additional support materials.

-To understand the repository structure see the [layout documentation](\doc\layout.md).
+To understand the repository structure see the [layout documentation](doc\layout.md).

 ---